 At this step, we would conduct thorough research of, generally, everything that outlines their personalities and makes them who they really are.
 Then, we would outline a plan for the set so that we can come up with some awesome conceptual poses for the specific type of characters, along with the typical must-have poses they come in.

 STEP 7: Which accessories are unique and typical for these characters?

-So, the process of creating the character’s set of poses includes the actual drawing of the specific items that will make the set unique, complete and distinguished.
-Check out some of the conceptual items that we created specially for the wizard characters: wands, potions, magical tricks and more.
+So, the process of creating the character’s set of poses includes the actual drawing of the specific items that will make the set unique, complete, and distinguished.
+Check out some of the conceptual items that we created especially for the wizard characters: wands, potions, magical tricks, and more.

 STEP 8: How does the whole set come to life?

 This is the step where we prepare and finalize the set.
-This process includes arranging the character’s poses in a particular way that corresponds to the their names, so that we can achieve a well-organized and nicely presented set in the end.
-For this purpose, we use a special plugin which automates the whole process.
+This process includes arranging the character’s poses in a particular way that corresponds to their names so that we can achieve a well-organized and nicely presented set in the end.
+For this purpose, we use a special plugin that automates the whole process.
 Here is just a part of the final result: